adr1enbe4udou1n/blog/content/posts/07-build-your-own-docker-swarm-cluster-part-6/index.md

 [![Grafana loki datasource](grafana-variables.png)](grafana-variables.png)

 1. Return to your panel editor.
-A new *stack* selector will appear in the top will all you to select the stack logs to show !
+A new *stack* selector will appear in the top, allowing selection of the stack logs to show !
 2. Let's apply for saving the panel and test the selector.
 The Panel should reactive with the *stack* selector.
 3. Save the dashboard.